*slightly exaggerated title. No Christmas songs were harmed in the making of this blog post…

-This song reminds me of those awful Christmases where the TV schedule is so bad that you’re forced to watch a tedious and miserable film about a snowman.
+This song reminds me of the post-Christmas sadness I’d always get as a child, where I’d spend about a week trying not to cry because Christmas was over.
 You can’t dance to it, you can’t wrap presents to it, and you DEFINITELY cannot let any of your family members sing to it.
-Which makes it pretty useless as a Christmas song, in my opinion.
+Which makes it pretty unfestive in my opinion.

 All I Want for Christmas is You

 Don’t get me wrong, this isn’t such a bad Christmas song.
 It’s cheery, festive and there’s a certain charm to Mariah Carey frolicking in the snow with her reindeer friends, but five-year-old Amy couldn’t get on board with this mediocre Christmas song always taking number one in the music channel Christmas countdowns.
-Mariah Carey beating Rockin’ Around the Christmas Tree, The Fairytale of New York and Mary’s Boy Child (yes, steel pans are Christmassey, alright?)?
+Mariah Carey beating Rockin’ Around the Christmas Tree, The Fairytale of New York and Mary’s Boy Child?
 Really?
 I mean, a man flying around on Christmas Eve is perfectly believable when you put it next to that.
 But, for some reason, every music channel in the world had Mariah Carey on a pedestal, so I had to put up with 3000 repeats of this every time we put up the Christmas tree.
-I demand a recount!
+I demand a re-count!

 East 17 – Stay Another Day

 Every time I hear this song I have to swiftly vacate the area where it is being played, then hit myself in the ears until the memory has faded.
 It is a horrible, horrible song and I can’t stand it.